pulumi/docs/content/docs/intro/concepts/state.md

 ## Advanced State

 Pulumi is designed to abstract state management away from you so that you can operate in terms of declarative infrastructure as code.
-In certain advanced cases, you may want or need to interact with state more directly.
+In certain advanced cases, you may want or need to interact with state more directly, especially when using self-managed backends.
 In those cases, the following sections may be helpful.

-> Due to the nature of the Pulumi Service backend being a managed service, it is the best at recovering from failure gracefully and shielding you from advanced state topics.
-If you choose to use an alternative backend, it is likely you'll need to be more familiar with the topics in this section.

 ### Importing Existing Resources